 “Unlike taxi apps, our completion rate is nearly 100 percent.
 Our trips almost always get completed.
 The user can’t and won’t just go out on the street and try to flag down a van.
 Whereas for the taxi apps, you have a very high unsuccessful rate.
 People will just book rides on Uber and other apps and then get in whichever car comes first.”

-Gogovan and Easyvan have tapped into such a rich opportunity that Kalanick and his crew should be banging their heads against the wall for missing out.
-When one considers the legal and regulatory issues Uber inevitably faces when it enters each one of its one hundred-odd markets, it’s a wonder why anyone would want to disrupt the taxi industry to begin with.
-Unless you love labor disputes and stodgy bureaucrats, working for a passenger-oriented TNC is probably not for you.
-But while politicians might bend over backwards to protect vested interests in the local taxi industry, you’ll be hard pressed to find a Mayor Quimby type who has ties to the White Van Call Center Association of Hong Kong.
+Gogovan and Easyvan have tapped into such a rich opportunity that one wonders why Kalanick and his crew haven’t started the same thing by now.
+Moreover, unlike passenger-facing TNCs, logistics TNCS involve far less legal and regulatory hassle.
+While politicians might bend over backwards to protect vested interests in the local taxi industry, you’ll be hard pressed to find a Mayor Quimby type who has ties to the White Van Call Center Association of Hong Kong.

 Packing the trunk